abhit-rana/Will-Hero/README.md

   And holes between platforms would be present.

-* The player must also save himself from enemies by killing
+* The player must also save himself from enemies by dodging

-  Or dodging them.
+  Or killing them through a weapon

-* Before reaching the endpoint, one big enemy must be defeated to complete the Game.
+  Knife

-* Enemy could be killed either through a weapon[knife and Missile]
+  and Missile

   Or by making them fall into holes.

 * The weapon is obtained through the Treasure boxes available in the path.

 * The Treasure box would randomly contain the Coins